mamonu/boldbestpractice/docs/5_version_control.md

 One of the attributes of git is that usually used through a CLI (Command Line Interface) on a console window.
 Not all people are comfortable with the command line or sometimes the computers they work on dont allow this (!)

-If its not possible to use the command line to use git at all it is worth using Github via its web interface.
+If its not possible to use the command line to use git it is very much worth using Github via its web interface.
-Having saved work at a specific point in time is always useful.
+Having saved work at specific poinst in time is always useful.

-Github also offers helpful tools for project managment in a repository.
+Github also offers some very helpful tools for project managment in a repository through the web interface.
 Some of them are:

 - [x] the `GitHub Issues` tracker that can be used in order to track work, feedback, tasks, or bugs.
 [Here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) is how you can easily create an issue in a repository.